Working titles for my autobiography:

-Born in Princeton, New Jersey, Amanda relocated to Toronto, Ontario as a child.
+Born in New Jersey, Amanda relocated to Toronto as a child.
 With classical theatre training from the University of Toronto, she also studied dance theatre at Lancaster University in England.

 A growing interest in grassroots volunteerism led Amanda to the South Pacific nation of Vanuatu.
 For two years, she served as a U.S. Peace Corps volunteer in a remote island village, where she also directed her first documentary, Kokoru-Kamam.

 Upon moving to New York City, Amanda honed her nuanced portrayals of quirky, larger-than-life characters on Off-Off-Broadway stages (Target Margin, Articulate Theatre), studied and performed improv at The PIT and a variety of sticky basements, and began producing and writing herself into her own offbeat comedy films (Mark and Anna's, Bestie).

-Recently relocating to Vancouver to focus on acting for film and television, Amanda has accidentally ended up doing a surprising amount of theatre, including Arsenic and Old Lace (Royal Canadian Theatre Company), the experimental improv Prototype Festival (Instant Theatre) and Speakeasy Theatre's Pull Festival of short plays.
+Relocating to Vancouver to focus on acting for film and television, Amanda accidentally ended up doing a surprising amount of theatre upon arrival, including Arsenic and Old Lace (Royal Canadian Theatre Company), Democracy: A Short Farce (Vancouver Fringe Festival), and Speakeasy Theatre's Pull Festival of short plays.
 She appears on Season 3 of ABC's A Million Little Things.